microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 [![Build Memory Consumption](images/BuildMemoryConsumption.png)](images/BuildMemoryConsumption.png)

 - Next step is to update the BOOTSIZE fuse such that the application start address will be the next page start address in FLASH after the memory consumed by bootloader code.
-More information on BOOTSIZE and CODESIZE fuses can be found in the [AVR128DA48 datasheet](https://www.microchip.com/en-us/product/AVR128DA48) in the *NVMCTRL -> Functional Description -> Memory Organization section.*
+More information on BOOTSIZE and CODESIZE fuses can be found in the [AVR128DA48 data sheet](https://www.microchip.com/en-us/product/AVR128DA48) in the *NVMCTRL -> Functional Description -> Memory Organization section.*

 - Since in this example, code consumes 0x13A0, the application start address needs to be configured to 0x1400.
 This is achieved by setting the BOOTSIZE to 10.